 2. Millennium Tower, San Francisco

 In contract to the Tower of Pisa, the Millennium Tower in San Francisco is of 21st Century construction.
 This ‘skyscraper’ is a mere 58 floors.
 Only a few years ago following construction, the structure started to settle and tilt.
 Investigations and monitoring have shown that this relatively new structure has settled (sunk) into the ground by approximately 400mm.
-If the structure is allowed to stand for a few hundred years, the tilt and degrees of settlement may out-do its Italian neighbour – a new global tourist attraction perhaps?
+Most noteworthy, if the structure is allowed to stand for a few hundred years, the tilt and degrees of settlement may out-do its Italian neighbour – a new global tourist attraction perhaps?

-With todays standards and design codes, how did this example go so wrong?
+Consequently, with todays standards and design codes, how did this example go so wrong?
 In summary, investigations have shown that inadequate foundation design is responsible.

 It is suggested that pile foundations should have extended deep into solid rock.
 Instead, the pile foundations were designed to sit within the dense sand deposits above.

 Whilst the above examples are extreme and focus on significant structures, adequate site investigation at any level (for housing, roads and commerce) is essential, and should never be dismissed regardless of the size and scale of a development.
-Subsidence and failure of structures due to poor and hazardous ground (even with stringent and robust codes of practice) is still relevant across the UK, and this is inevitably due to substandard investigation and interpretation of data to inform recommendations.
+Consequently, subsidence and failure of structures due to poor and hazardous ground (even with stringent and robust codes of practice) is still relevant across the UK, and this is inevitably due to substandard investigation and interpretation of data to inform recommendations.

 Northpoint’s team of professional earth science specialists can assist you with your project requirements.
-Northpoint provide innovative and cost affective solutions to the safe management of hazardous ground.
+Ultimately, Northpoint provide innovative and cost affective solutions to the safe management of hazardous ground.